Disney’s Gran Destino Tower Review (At Coronado Springs)

 We’ve had a walk-in shower on both stays at Gran Destino Tower.
 I favor this layout over a traditional shower with a tub combination.
 However, those with small children might feel inconvenienced.

 Here’s a better look at the water closet.
 I thought the towel placement in this room was a little odd.
-When you get in the shower, you’ll realize there’s no wall space to hang standard towels near the shower.
+When you get in the shower, you’ll realize there’s no wall space (other than a small hook) to hang standard towels near the shower.
 So don’t forget to grab a bath towel before you step into the shower.

-Below is a picture of the large barn-style door that slides over the entire bathroom area for privacy.
+A barn-style door slides over the entire bathroom area for privacy.
 I think this layout works well for a smaller party.
 However, since the water closet is within this area, it’s difficult for multiple guests to use the space simultaneously.

 Aside from the standard room, Gran Destino has several room categories.
 Those options include a king bed, a deluxe suite, a one-bedroom suite, or a presidential suite.
 Room views are either standard or water views.

 After we checked into the room, we enjoyed light appetizers in the lounge and were off to explore the resort.
-It had been several years since Kristen had stayed at Coronado Springs with her family.
-So I wanted to show her some things that had been added that make a stay here convenient.
+It had been several years since some of our travel party had stayed at Coronado Springs, so I wanted to show them what had been added that makes a stay here convenient.

 We started at the back of Gran Destino Tower in the resort’s scenic backyard.

-Gran Destino Tower does not have its own pool.
-So you will need to visit the main pool at the Dig Site.
+Gran Destino Tower does not have its pool.
+So you will need to visit the main pool at the Dig Site or one of the village’s quiet pools.
 The Dig Site Pool has a faux Mayan pyramid, a water slide, a kiddie pool, an arcade, and more.
 It’s a fantastic pool area that’s also home to the largest whirlpool spa in Disney World.

 Related: The Pools at Disney’s Coronado Springs